How many Voice Dialogue sessions will I need? How can I get an Aware Ego? Is it possible to be completely aware?

-But the truth is that you can never have enough Voice Dialogue sessions – consciousness is an ongoing process – but also that you may not even need all that many!
-I realise this is a statement that appears to be contradictory, which is typical of many spiritual and consciousness paths, but bear with me.
+The truth is you can never have enough Voice Dialogue sessions, but also that you may not even need all that many.
+I realise that statement appears contradictory, but bear with me.

 Because the Aware Ego Process is the goal with doing Voice Dialogue, and because an Aware Ego Process is a process and not an end you can rest in, and also because it could be activated in some other way, it is not necessarily dependant on Voice Dialogue the technique.